BolajiOlajide/a_socials/README.md

 git@github.com:AndelaOSP/Andela-Socials.git
 ```

-Create a `.env` file with the content of the `.env.sample` and edit with your personal details.
+Create a `.env` file in the root directory with the content of the `.env.sample` and edit with your personal details.

+For a proper `.env` details reach out to the Team Lead when in doubt. :)

 Navigate into the root directory of the project and run the script `setup.sh` with the command:
 ```
-./setup.sh
+scripts/setup.sh
 ```

-This scripts automatically sets up the project automatically and starts the application once that is done.
+This scripts automatically sets up the project.

 ### STARTING THE APP
 Subsequently, if you need to start the application after the initial setup has completed you can run the command:
 ```
-./start.sh
+scripts/start.sh
 ```
 ### SETTING UP WITH DOCKER
 Before booting up the environment (`make build`) ensure that you have [docker](https://docs.docker.com/docker-for-mac/install/) **installed** and **running** on your machine.